Year One

 Thank you and best wishes, Year 1 Team

 In Geography we have been learning about human and physical features and maps.
-We started by looking at different features and building models before heading on a local area walk, which included Beverley Park and other local features.
+We started off by walking around the playground, identifying human and physical features, before heading on a local area walk, which included Beverley Park and other local features.
 While on the walk we identified our location on a map and when we returned we drew our own maps showing the route that we had taken.

 We have become materials experts over the last few weeks!
 We began with a classroom hunt to identify which objects used which materials, after that we looked at the properties of the different materials.
 Working scientifically, we classified and grouped different materials and compared them to say how they were the same and different.
 After all that hard work we became materials experts and we decided to carry out an eggs-periment… Looking at a variety of materials, we predicted which one would best protect an egg when dropped from a height.
 I think a lot of us were quite surprised by the results.